 I’m an Amazon associate

-Wednesday 9 March 2005This is close to 20 years old.
+Wednesday 9 March 2005This is almost 20 years old.
 Be careful.

 When I link to Amazon (for example, when writing about books), I do it with an Amazon Associates link.
 Amazon Associates is an affiliate program: when you follow my link, I get a small percentage of the money you spend at Amazon.
 Your price remains the same, so it’s a win-win situation for both of us.